While we’d love to think that boys and girls start on the same level at school, sadly this is not the case.

 - gently rocking

-Maggie has a whole bunch of other tips once school has start to make the transition smoother for him.
+Maggie also shared a whole bunch of other tips to make the school transition smoother for little boys:

 1. Don’t oversell school